Meeting Time: December 12, 2023 at 11:30am PST

 • Default_avatar

-Gisela Schmoll 10 months ago
+Gisela Schmoll about 1 year ago

 Our business is on Webster at 17th street.
 Webster is three lanes of one way traffic.
 The volume of traffic is low and as a result people speed regularly.
 The parklet across the street has been hit by a car and Wise Sons around the corner has been hit twice.
 Luckily no one has been killed - yet.